Difference Between an Architecture and Civil Engineering Degree

 Do I have to take an examination for a compulsory elective course I withdrew from, in the future?

 No. If you have withdrawn from the examination in time or have submitted a medical certificate correctly, no failed examination attempt will be recorded.
 In this case, you do not have to take the examination for this course, instead, you can choose to take another compulsory elective examination.
-Furthermore, it is not necessary to apply to the examination board to delete the registration of the course or inform the ZPA.
+However, you should inform your contact person at the Central Examination Office that you do not intend to take this module in the future so that the selection of the module can be reset once again (i.e. the "Selected" checkmark in Curriculum Support is removed).

 Recognition of Examination Performances